nucleus-coop/nucleus-coop.github.io/_docs/protoinput.md

 // This hook should always be on, regardless of input lock Game.ProtoInput.RegisterRawInputHook = true;

+// This can always be enabled, since we are going to allow/disallow raw input with the bypass function Game.ProtoInput.GetRawInputDataHook = true;

 // We will be installing/uninstalling the filters manually so there's no need to Game.ProtoInput.MessageFilterHook = true;
 Game.ProtoInput.ClipCursorHook = true;
 Game.ProtoInput.FocusHooks = true;